Atos-FiwareOps/fiware-maintenance-calendar-api/README.md

 * ics_calendar = The internal ics of the Radical Calendar, for example "NodesMaintenance.ics".
 * host_contex_broker = The endpoint of the Orion Context broker instance, for example the generic instance of FIWARE Lab as SaaS "http://orion.lab.fiware.org:1026"

+It is necessary to execute the script bin/ConfigurationMaintenanceCalendarForNotifications.sh to inialitate entities for the Maintenance Calendar notification in the Context Broker instance (variable: host_contex_broker, see above bullet list.
+The following variables should be modified in order to be aligned with the instance of the Context Broker:

+* IP_CONTEXT_BROKER = The endpoint of the Orion Context broker instance, for example the generic instance of FIWARE Lab as SaaS "http://orion.lab.fiware.org:1026".
+It should be aligned with the instance of the Context Broker (config.py).
+* TOKEN_CONTEXT_BROKER =  Token for accessing to the Context Broker.
+You need an account in FIWARE Lab to obtain this token, see the [documentation of the Context Broker](https://fiware-orion.readthedocs.io/en/develop/quick_start_guide/index.html)

 ## Running